 Most county and township roads through the park are plowed during the winter.
 However, park roads and parking is much more limited, with only certain areas being plowed.
 Limited parking is usually available at the north shore, south shore, CCC/Group Camp, Parfrey's Glen and Steinke Basin.
 Outlying, smaller and lesser-used parking areas are not maintained or plowed during winter.

 The hill between the Nature Center and the Quartzite Campground that many people have used for sledding is closed due to the construction in the Quartzite Campground.

-Ice fishing will be open when the lake freezes over, usually sometime in December.
-The Park does not monitor or measure the thickness of the lake ice, nor does it vouch for the ice's safety.
+As for ice fishing, the park does not monitor or measure the thickness of the lake ice, nor does it vouch for the ice's safety.
 Ice thickness and quality can vary with time and location.
 Ice fishers and people walking on the lake's ice must use their own best judgment about the safety of the ice.

 Construction will significantly impact fall and winter camping